HIEofOne/Trustee-Immunity-Passport/readme.md

-# Trustee Immunity Passport Working Prototype Sprint
+# Trustee Health Passport for COVID-19 Working Prototype Sprint

 ## About Trustee